 The set also includes numbered table group cards (tables 1-8).

 A classroom alphabet is a must for classrooms where kids are learning to read.
 An alphabet set can be displayed on the wall and used as the class practices any alphabet learning activities like singing the alphabet song, naming the letters, or practicing letter sounds.
 An alphabet could also be used for organizing a classroom or homeschool word wall.
 Just have students post new words under the appropriate letter as you learn them!
 A word wall is another excellent, research-based resource for word learning in a print-rich classroom.

 If you’re interested in the Otomi-inspired “Fiesta de flores” calendar set that I created – it can be used completely in English or in Spanish – or both!
 I’d love it if you checked it out and it could be helpful for your teaching.
-If you’d like to grab it, I’ve put in on sale 20% off for the first three days after I publish this post.

 Enjoy teaching your kids or your students about calendar concepts with these tips, ideas, and songs!

 You might also be interested in:

 - Spanish Learning at Home Resources

 - Spanish Kids’ Music Recommendations